- Question 1: Who are the users of Malmi Airport?

 In a couple of decades, every runway in the capital region will be indispensable.
 According to the commercial aviation growth estimates of EUROCONTROL, the European Organisation for the Safety of Air Navigation, air traffic in Finland and neighboring countries will grow by 30-70% from the 2012 level by 2035, and by a factor of 2 or 3 by 2050.
 The sufficiency of aviation infrastructure and its capacity are a strategic worry of the EU.
 If the forecasts become reality, the smooth and flexible operation of business flights at Helsinki-Vantaa International Airport would be in jeopardy; the non-scheduled business flights can get flexible service only when the regular scheduled air traffic situation allows it.

-The new generation of small 4-8 seat microjets (VLJ, Very Light Jet) cause less noise than the traditional propeller aircraft at Malmi Airport.
-They are in practice as fast as traditional business jets, considerably less expensive to buy and to maintain, and they can operate without difficulty from just 1-km-long runways.
-They are taking the business aviation market by storm everywhere in the world, and some have already been ordered to Finland too.
-As this new generation of business aircraft takes over, the present runways at Malmi Airport will be fully adequate to ensure the flexible business flight services of the capital region.
+The new generation of small 4-8 seat microjets (VLJ, Very Light Jet) are quiet, in practice as fast as traditional business jets, considerably less expensive to buy and to maintain, and they can operate without difficulty from just 1-km-long runways.
+They are rapidly entering the fleets of business aviation operators all over the world.
+According to a market analysis published by Allied Market Research in June 2021, the value of the global VLJ market will more than double from 2021 to 2030, with annual growth of 11%.
+As this new generation of business aircraft takes over, the present runways at Malmi Airport would be fully adequate to ensure the flexible business flight services of the capital region.

 The flexibility of business flight services will also be lost if the airport serving them is located e.g. at the distance of Porvoo from the capital region.
 Potentates of international business and politics, arriving on a 1-hour flight from Stockholm, St. Petersburg, the Baltic countries or other nearby airfields, will not spend more than an hour on the road in the morning rush hour traffic towards Helsinki, and back to the airport in the evening.
 Malmi Airport is located in an excellent place just 15 minutes away from the city centers of the capital region and from Helsinki-Vantaa International Airport, and it also makes the dozens of small airfields around Finland easily accessible.